-As a member of the Patent Group, Mr. Van Nort has drafted and prosecuted U.S. and foreign patent applications involving a variety of technology fields, including semiconductor devices and fabrication, integrated circuits, MEMS, computer networks, wireless communications, software, and medical devices.
-Mr. Van Nort also represents requesters and patent owners in post-grant review proceedings.
-He has extensive experience with reexaminations and inter partes reviews ranging from drafting petitions to oral arguments before the Patent Trials and Appeal Board.
-Mr. Van Nort also regularly works with the IP Litigation group when he has argued claim construction positions during oral hearings, drafted summary judgement motions, and worked extensively with experts.
+Diek has experience with a wide array of technologies, some of which have included advanced semiconductors, remote administration functionality, machine vision, data storage and compression, autonomous vehicles, Mobile Device Management (MDM), and firewall technology.
+Prior to joining the IP Litigation practice, Diek was a member of the firm’s Patent Group, drafting and prosecuting U.S. and non-U.S. patent applications involving technology fields such as semiconductor devices and fabrication, integrated circuits, MEMS, computer networks, wireless communications, software, and medical devices.
+He also represents requesters and patent owners in post-grant review proceedings and has advised many clients with respect to reexaminations and inter partes reviews, ranging from drafting petitions to oral arguments before the Patent Trial and Appeal Board.

-Mr. Van Nort was with the firm from 2008 to 2012, first as a law clerk (2008-2010) and then an associate (2010-2012).
-Prior to rejoining the firm in 2014, Mr. Van Nort was Director of IP Asset Development at an IP business consulting firm.
+Diek was with the firm from 2008 to 2012, first as a law clerk (2008-2010) and then an associate (2010-2012).
+Prior to rejoining the firm in 2014, Diek was Director of IP Asset Development at an IP business consulting firm.
 While there, he responded to technical and legal arguments in licensing negotiations, drafted claims charts, analyzed portfolios for acquisition, and managed outside counsel in matters before the USPTO.

-Prior to attending law school, he worked at a semiconductor foundry as a senior engineer engaged in a wide range of activities, including e-test, failure analysis, product test and support, process integration, new product manufacturing, and MEMS research and development.
-Mr. Van Nort received his B.S. in electrical engineering and computer science and his M.S. in electrical engineering from Vanderbilt University.
+Prior to attending law school, he worked at a semiconductor foundry as a senior engineer, engaged in a wide range of activities, including e-test, failure analysis, product test and support, process integration, new product manufacturing, and MEMS research and development.
+Diek earned his B.S. in electrical engineering and computer science and his M.S. in electrical engineering from Vanderbilt University.

 Diek is admitted to practice in the states of Colorado and California.Show More